Loading...

 • Easier to configure for e-commerce sites that need cart and checkout pages excluded from caching

-• Cloudways + WP Rocket: More control over your server, cheaper at the $11 to $50 per month range, but you manage optimization yourself.
+• Cloudways + WP Rocket: More control over your server, cheaper at the $11 to $50 per month range for multi-site setups, but you manage optimization yourself.

-• Rocket.net: Simpler management, Cloudflare Enterprise CDN included, but typically costs $30+ per month for a single site and you give up direct server access.
+• Rocket.net: Simpler management, Cloudflare Enterprise CDN included, but typically costs $30 or more per month for a single site and you give up direct server access.

 How to Set Up WP Rocket on Cloudways

 4. Activate the plugin.
-WP Rocket applies a baseline configuration automatically.
+WP Rocket applies a baseline configuration automatically on activation, including page caching and basic lazy loading.

 For a full walkthrough of improving WordPress performance on Cloudways, see our guide to making Cloudways faster for WordPress and the Cloudways performance and speed guide.